KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

 Repeating the entire preceding calculation with the adjoint heat flow $\varphi^{\dagger}$, we deduce an identical operator-norm estimate for the adjoint flow, which by duality gives us the estimate

-The Chapman-Kolmogorov equation then provides the estimate
+The Chapman-Kolmogorov equation then provides the estimate {

-because $\mathscr{U}^{N,0}$ is the kernel associated to the above exponential operators, and because all $\ell^{p}$-norms are equivalent to the corresponding norms with respect to uniform "discrete Lebesgue" measure, this completes the proof. \end{proof} \begin{remark} The quantity $N^{-1}\varrho_{S,T}$ appearing in the heat kernel upper bound from Lemma \ref{lemma:IOnD} is probably sub-optimal in time-dependence, although because we are concerned only with compact time-domains, this estimate is certainly sufficient for our purposes.
+}because $\mathbf{P}^{N,0}$ is the kernel associated to the above exponential operators, and as all $\ell^{p}$-norms are equivalent to the corresponding norms with respect to uniform ``discrete Lebesgue" measure, this completes the proof. \end{proof} \begin{remark}\fsp The term {$N^{-1}\rho^{-1/2}$ that appears} in the heat kernel upper bound {of} Lemma \ref{lemma:IOnD} is probably sub-optimal in time-dependence, {but} because we are concerned only with compact time-domains, this estimate is certainly sufficient for our purposes.
 We provide this remark in case of any possible future interest. \end{remark}

-\subsection{Nash-Type Estimates for $\mathscr{U}_{S,T}^{N}$}
+\subsection{Nash-Type Estimates for {$\mathbf{P}^{N}$}}

-Through a perturbative scheme, we achieve similar Nash-type estimates for the heat kernel $\mathscr{U}_{S,T}^{N}$ satisfying any arbitrary Robin boundary conditions.
-As alluded to earlier throughout both the current section and the previous, the mechanism we employ for this task is the perturbative Duhamel-type formula in Lemma \ref{lemma:ItoP2Cpt}. \begin{lemma} Provided any Robin boundary parameters $\mathscr{A}_{\pm} \in \R$ along with any $S,T \in \R_{\geq 0}$ satisfying $S \leq T \leq T_{f}$, we have the following estimate:
+Through a perturbative scheme, we achieve similar Nash-type estimates for the heat kernel $\mathbf{P}_{S,T}^{N}$ satisfying any arbitrary Robin boundary conditions.
+As alluded to earlier throughout both this section and the previous, the mechanism we employ for this task is the perturbative Duhamel-type formula in Lemma \ref{lemma:ItoP2Cpt}. \begin{lemma}\fsp {Provided any Robin boundary parameters $\mathscr{A}_{\pm} \in \R$ along with any $S,T \in \R_{\geq 0}$ satisfying $S \leq T \leq \mathfrak{t}^{\max}$, we have